 You can see the nutritional information below under the recipe, but in my book these are a great source of protein and fiber (if choosing a healthier bread).
 You can add in some hidden veggies that kids won’t even notice, or have your kids design their own egg cup to their liking.
 They also have just half a slice of bread per portion, so it’s a good way of carb controlling.
 Eggs tend to be filling too, so they make a good hearty breakfast!

 Yes, absolutely!
 We’ve enjoyed leftovers of these many times.
 Store tightly covered in the fridge for 1-2 days, and reheat in the microwave.

 I haven’t tried freezing these myself, so am not quite sure how they well they’d freeze.
 I envision scrambled egg versions of these freezing very well, but not as sure about whole eggs.
 If anyone does try, I’d love your comments below!

 - 3 slices whole wheat or white bread

 - assortment of whatever chopped garnishes. you want, very finely diced bell peppers, onions, mushrooms, green onions, bacon bits, etc.

-- 2-3 tbsp shredded cheese of choice
+- 2-3 tablespoon shredded cheese of choice

 - 6 eggs